alicoding/node-transifex/README.md

 #### projectSetMethods

-The `getAllTXprojects` function returns a list of (slug, name, description, source_language_code) for all projects the user has access to in JSON format.
+The `projectSetMethods` function returns a list of (slug, name, description, source_language_code) for all projects the user has access to in JSON format.
 This method supports pagination through the options start and end.

 ``` javascript
 transifex.projectSetMethods(options, function(err, data) {